Keshav-0807/Hotel-restaurant-reserve/README.md

 This project is for educational purposes.

-## 👨‍💻 Author

-Built with ❤️ for ReserveIT Hotel Management System

 ---

 **Note:** Make sure both backend and frontend are running simultaneously for the application to work properly.